Traditional Polynesian Luau Foods

 Raw fish is common in Asian cuisine, and this dish is inspired by the classic Japanese sashimi.
 Where sashimi is sliced thin, poke is served in cubes.
 Yellowfin tuna (ahi), salmon, and even tofu common poke ingredients.

 There are many different types of poke, from spicy to something a little sweeter.
 Luau buffets often offer shoyu poke, which is prepared with soy sauce, sea salt, and sweet Maui onions.
-Limu, a type of seaweed from the Pacific, is also added for a burst of marine flavor.
+Limu, a type of seaweed from the Pacific, is also added for a burst of flavor.

 Haupia